 Be the first

-Overall, December offers up elements of heli-skiing that no other month holds.
+Overall, heli-skiing in December offers up elements of heli-skiing that no other month holds.
 Most notably, the opportunity to ski/ride the first turns of the season and the prospect of winning big with a few of those legendary December snowstorms.